ryotakc/ryotakc/README.md

 - 🔭 I’m currently studying at Simon Fraser University in Computer Science major focusing on Software Systems

-- 🌱 I’m currently learning Cloud and Web Development
+- 🌱 I’m interested in Cloud/Infrastructure and Web Development

 <br/>